 Independent Irish Craft Beer Mark

-The Independent Irish Craft Beer symbol offers you reassurance that the beer displaying this symbol is from an independently owned, small scale, registered microbrewery and that the brewer has complete ownership of the brand.
+The Independent Irish Craft Beer mark offers you reassurance that the beer displaying this mark is from an independently owned, small scale, registered microbrewery and that the brewer has complete ownership of the brand.

 About The Independent Irish Craft Beer Mark

 There has been incredible growth in the beer market, in Ireland with in excess of 80 registered microbreweries now in operation when a little as eight years ago there were less than 20!

 This is a fantastic news story for the consumer, leading to a really great choice of beers on the Irish market.
 But, along with the beers, we've found that craft beer drinkers also love the names and stories behind the breweries, and the link to their local community brewers.